 Origins of Radical Identity Praxis

 Radical Identity Praxis [RIP] began as a writing curriculum to support identity affirmation and community engagement.
 It has developed into an ethnographic journey of four movements toward an everyday practice of liberation for and with Black folx.
-RIP is rooted in critical race theory, Black feminism, community education, and Black storytellers.
-RIP disrupts anti-Black racism and is necessary to affirm and heal the intersectional/generational identities of Black folx.
-Upon the creation of an LLC, it has developed to serve a three-fold purpose: consulting, researching (see RIP KitsTM), and archiving (see Journey BooksTM).
+RIP is rooted in Black storytellers, critical race theory, Black feminism, and considers liberatory education frameworks.
+RIP unapologetically disrupts anti-Black racism and is necessary to affirm and heal the intersectional/generational identities of Black folx, making the claim that #BlackFolxAreRich.
+Upon the creation of an LLC, it has developed to serve a three-fold purpose: consulting, researching (see RIP KitsTM), and archiving (see RIP BooksTM).
 All are predicated upon the Movement Suite noted below.

 Through the RIP journey, I – along with the individuals and families that participate, will collect hours of interview data with parents, othermothers/fathers, cousins, even neighbors.
 Additionally, we will gather photos and written archives.
 Each collection is a gift to the individual/family that participates in the RIP journey.
 They will elect which portions of their collection will be donated to the RIP archives (including, but not limited to, photos, audio files, transcripts, digital recreations.)

 "Folx" is used to honor intersectional, non-binary, people and experiences.
 "Rich" is qualified through the storytelling, time invested, and detailed archival process to create an intergenerational collection that evidences full and deeply textured lives throughout the Black Diaspora.
 The first (pilot) families of the RIP journey come from Chicago, Atlanta and the Carolinas.